 Tuck your elbows inside while lowering the bar.
 Touching the torso with the elbow puts stress on the wrists and makes it harder to bench heavier weights.
 Do not flare out your elbows, instead keep a 75o angle.

 Keep your eyes on the bar and position your head on the bench such that you do not have to push your head into the bench.
 Tighten your neck muscles and if you are using a flat bench, just touch the bench with your hair.
 Do not raise your head or rest it on the bench.

 Do not shrug your shoulders in the forward direction, instead maintain the tightness of your upper back.
 Push your tightened high end against the bench.

->

-> Remember to bench press with an arched back.
+Remember to bench press with an arched back.
 Keep your lower back arched but do not overarch since it may strain your back.
-Keep the arch-natural so that it keeps your chest up, making it easy to press bench.
+Keep the arch natural so that it keeps your chest up, making it easy to press the bench.
 Avoid a flat back as it may impinge your shoulders.

->

-> While bench pressing, keep your feet on the floor at all times.
+While bench pressing, keep your feet on the floor at all times.
 Do not rest your feet on the bench or leave them hanging in the air as it may only make your workout ineffective.
 Raised heels offer less stability.
 Keep the maximum surface of your feet on the floor.